 There’s a heartbreaking scene before they figure out that they’re stuck with each other, and there were moments when I didn’t believe it could ever work out, but of course there’s a happy ending.
 Lots of good action and deception in this book in addition to the sex.

-On the other hand, if you’d like to see two guys use their words instead of their fists, check out Him Improvement.
+On the other hand, if you’d like to see two guys use their words instead of their fists, check out Better Off.
 As documented above, I do love me some snark and a good helping of hate sex, but I also appreciate men who act like grownups.
-Him Improvement started with me asking myself how I could write an enemies-to-lovers situation in which nobody was the bad guy.
+Better Off started with me asking myself how I could write an enemies-to-lovers situation in which nobody was the bad guy.
 What if there are good arguments to be made on both sides of a question?
 Can two people work through their differences to improve each other and the world around them?

 Mac and Hailey do exactly that.
 Through their disagreements, their differences, and a little bit of subterfuge, they find ways to love each other.
 And isn’t that what it’s all about?